-Human subject: A living individual about whom an investigator (whether professional or student) conducting research obtains:

-- (1) Data through intervention or interaction with the individual, or - (2) Identifiable private information.
+Human subject: A living individual about whom an investigator (whether professional or student) conducting research: (i) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

-Identifiable: The identity of the subject is or may readily be ascertained by the investigator or associated with the information.
+Identifiable: The identity of the participant is or may readily be ascertained by the investigator or associated with the information.
 Private information must be individually identifiable in order for obtaining the information to constitute research involving human subjects.